tchize/tchize.github.io/_pages/stomp-dos.md

 Even after closing tab or browser, the connections between Spring and third party STOMP service remain.
 This mean the adverse party attacking this point does not have to keep the attack running.

 ## Fix

 Spring has published an official fix.
-A sample code is provided in git at [https://github.com/tchize/CVE-2022-22971](https://github.com/tchize/CVE-2022-22971)  (branch upgrade).
+You can find a sample fixed code at [https://github.com/tchize/CVE-2022-22971](https://github.com/tchize/CVE-2022-22971)  (branch upgrade).
 It shows the behavior of spring after the official fix.
 You basically get messages in the form

 > WARN 9234 --- [nboundChannel-9] o.s.m.s.s.StompBrokerRelayMessageHandler : Ignoring CONNECT in session c7b7a322-26c6-436e-af15-5c452517fc9c.
 Already connected.